A Natural Deodorant That Doesn't Stink

 My dad loves it too.

-I have yet to get my significant other to make the switch (I’m working on him though), but my dad has been on a similar journey for safer deodorant but has always ended up going back to his conventional, aluminium-containing antiperspirant because “they all make me stink.”
+I have yet to get my significant other to make the switch (I’m working on him though), but my dad has been on a similar journey for safer deodorant.
+He always ends up going back to his conventional, aluminium-containing antiperspirant because he says, “they all make me stink.”

 When I started using the Primally Pure charcoal deodorant and had such good luck, I asked him if he wanted to try it and it turns out that he loves it too!